Mojosann/Test/test 05/Get date.md

-Get Monday date by date.
-Get Weekday date by date.
+make 'Get Monday date by date' function to translate input date to resault. make 'Get Weekday date by date' function to translate input date to resault.